Albert Mroz. "American Military Vehicles of World War I" (перевод отрывка из книги)

 The first two Golden West trucks were both four-wheel drive and four-wheel steer.
 They were both powered by a Continental engine mounted on a subframe.
 The transfer case included Whitney silent chains, another innovation.
 All in all, Golden West Motors was a “golden goose” for Sacramento and its new industry.
 Cross-country tests were undertaken for 7,500 miles and a truck polo match was organized in front of the capitol for publicity.

 However, due to stockholders’ discontent and much wrangling among the key players, by 1916 the company was now called Robinson.
 That year the 8th Artillery Regiment in Honolulu, Hawaii, bought 36 four-wheel-drive trucks, but they were all built by FWD in distant Wisconsin.
 A group of Sacramento businessmen associated with the Globe Iron Works began negotiating with the federal government to assemble the Curtiss JN-4 “Jenny” airplane.
 This did come to fruition and Mather Field opened just outside Sacramento city limits as a flight training center.
-But because of further internal strife at Golden West, the company faded away, missing an enormous opportunity whether or not they would contribute to the military needs of the U.S. Army during World War I. There was also much need for this type of vehicle in the enormous California Central Valley agricultural fields.
+But because of further internal strife at Golden West, the company faded away, missing an enormous opportunity whether or not they would contribute to the military needs of the U.S. Army during World War I. There was also

 The Golden West four-wheel-drive was well engineered and the four-wheel-steering feature was great for open terrain, but very problematic when in the city next to a building, curb, tree or other object, as the vehicle’s aft turned inward, colliding with any adjoining obstacle.
 The next iteration of the company, named Big Four, abandoned fourwheel steering, but it was too late and the entire enterprise completely faded out soon after the war.